Alexander-Grg/TheMoviesSpot/README.md

 # TheMoviesSpot

+The app is in development, the APIprovider has been hidden to prevent an exposing of the APIkey.

+SwiftUI, MVVM, Combine, SwiftData, KeychainAccess.
-The app for reviewing, ranking, and making a list of favourite movies.
-Based on TMDB free API.
+Based on the free TMDb API.